jackgray/spotlight/producers/finance/regsho/README.md

 ### NYSE (New York Stock Exchange)
-Stocks like GME (GameStop) are traded on major exchanges like the NYSE.
-The exchange reports FTDs for these listed securities.
+Exchange GameStop and most large companies are traded on.
+It reports on FTDs that occur on it's platforms, while FINRA reports on FTDs that occur for NYSE securities on OTC platforms

 https://www.nyse.com/regulation/threshold-securities

-#### Exchanges
-NYSE has 3: NYSE, NYSE American, and NYSE Arca.
-More info on these in the NYSE section
+NYSE has 3 exchanges: NYSE, NYSE American, and NYSE Arca.
+This component scans all by default, or can be set to pull select marketpaces.

 ### CBOE (Chicago Board Options Exchange) Global Markets